YujunGe07/MallowMask/README.md

 - 🌤️ **Blue Light Simulation**: Simulates a natural sunrise to nudge your circadian rhythm
 - 💓 **Temple Vibration**: Gentle low-frequency haptics to wake without noise
 - 🌡️ **Thermal Control**: Subtle forehead heating and cooling for sleep transitions
-- 🎵 **Sound Therapy**: Built-in speakers for sleep and wake-up audio
 - 📱 **App Integration**: Control all features via a mobile app
-- 🧠 **Smart Sensors**: Detect when you're waking to automate lights or blinds
 - 👯‍♀️ **Roommate-Aware Mode**: Minimizes external disruptions in shared spaces

 ---